-Perspective | In 10 minutes, 26 seconds, Washington somehow flips the script
+Perspective | In 10 minutes 26 seconds, Washington somehow flips the script

 “It shows what we’re capable of,” safety Kam Curl said.

 The final drive happened in part because offensive coordinator Scott Turner got into a rhythm with Heinicke — his still-erratic, occasionally confounding, always adventurous quarterback — and dialed up a series of perfect calls.
-It happened because running back Antonio Gibson squared his shoulders to the line and carried nine times for some of the hardest yards he’ll earn all year, including bouncing outside on that fourth-and-1 go-for-it call from Coach Ron Rivera to score the final touchdown.
+It happened because running back Antonio Gibson squared his shoulders to the line and carried nine times for some of the hardest yards he’ll earn all year, including bouncing outside on that fourth-and-one go-for-it call from Coach Ron Rivera to score the final touchdown.

-And it happened because, on third and 5 from the 15, Turner turned to McLaurin, his best player.
+And it happened because, on third and five from the 15, Turner turned to McLaurin, his best player.

 “It was a play called to me to try to win the game,” McLaurin said.
 “I’m very thankful to be part of this team and to be a leader and to be trusted in those situations.”